Health and Synagogue Updates

 Resources for Online Learning and Events

-Many organizations are making Jewish teachings and events available online during this time.
+Many Jewish teachings and events available online during this time.
 Here is a list of resources that Beth Shalom is aware of.

 Financial Concerns during the COVID-19 Pandemic